psatyadarma/Meme-Stock-Price-Prediction/README.md

 This project collected data mainly through webscraping websites.
 Yahoofinance was used to get the stock price, Twitter and Reddit were used to get the online sentiments.
 Sentiment analysis was conducted on the collected online sentiments and produced sentiment scores using VADER and Textblob.
 Machine Learning models including Long Short Term Memory networks (LSTM) were used to predict the stock price based on some features.
+Some sentiment analysis and web scraping results are aslo uploaded into the repository.